hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-transformations.md

 Let's add this view and track the view with Hasura to be able to query it.

-Head to Console -> Data -> SQL page.
+Head to Console -> DATA -> SQL page.

 ![Create view online_users](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/create-view.png)